jucian0/posts/developing-redux.md

 Our redux implementation has some public methods and private method:

   - dispatch() - This method will receive the instruction that will drive how the state will be changed.
-  - subscriber() - With this method, we can subscribe listeners to know when the application state is changed, these listeners will be simple functions that can receive the new state changed by argument.
+  - subscriber() - With this method, we can subscribe listeners to know when the application state is changed.
+These listeners will be simple functions that can receive the new state changed by argument.
   - value() - These methods will return the current state of the application.

 ```typescript